Skip to content

 Nodes#

 Posit Package Manager can be run across two EC2 instances in a clustered configuration.
-We have tested with c5.4xlarge instances and can serve 30 million package installs per month, or 1 million package installs per day.
+We have tested with c5.4xlarge instances (16 vCPUs, 32GiB Memory) and can serve 30 million package installs per month, or 1 million package installs per day.
 This configuration can also handle 100 Git builders concurrently building packages from Git repositories.

 Note

 Each Posit Package Manager user could be downloading dozens or hundreds of packages a day.
 There are also other usage patterns such as an admin uploading local packages or the server building packages for Git builders, but package installations give a good idea of what load and throughput this configuration can handle.
-This is the configuration that the Posit Public Package Manager service runs, so we don’t anticipate any individual customer needing to scale beyond this configuration.
+This configuration has been run on Posit Public Package Manager, so we don’t anticipate any individual customer needing to scale beyond this configuration.

 Database#